-The Bonds and the Refunding Bonds will be issued in book-entry form only, without coupons, in denominations of \$5,000 principal amount or any integral multiple thereof and, when issued, will be initially registered in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC").
-DTC will act as securities depository for the Bonds and the Refunding Bonds.
-Owners will not receive physical certificates representing their interest in the Bonds and the Refunding Bonds purchased, except in the event that use of the book-entry system for the Bonds and the Refunding Bonds is discontinued.
-Payments of principal of, premium, if any, and interest on the Bonds and the Refunding Bonds are payable by the Bonds Paying Agent or the Refunding Bonds Paying Agent, as applicable, to DTC, which is obligated in turn to remit such payments to its DTC Participants for subsequent disbursement to the beneficial owners of Bonds and the Refunding Bonds.
+The Bonds will be issued in book-entry form only, without coupons, in denominations of \$5,000 principal amount or any integral multiple thereof and, when issued, will be initially registered in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC").
+DTC will act as securities depository for the Bonds.
+Owners will not receive physical certificates representing their interest in the Bonds purchased, except in the event that use of the book-entry system for the Bonds is discontinued.
+Payments of principal of, premium, if any, and interest on the Bonds are payable by the Paying Agent to DTC, which is obligated in turn to remit such payments to its DTC Participants for subsequent disbursement to the beneficial owners of Bonds.
 For information about the securities depository and DTC's book-entry system, see APPENDIX C - "BOOK-ENTRY ONLY SYSTEM."

-The Bonds and the Refunding Bonds will be dated the date of delivery thereof.
-The Bonds and the Refunding Bonds mature in the years and amounts set forth on the inside cover page hereof.
-Interest with respect to the Bonds and the Refunding Bonds is payable on January 1 and July 1 of each year (each, an "Interest Payment Date"), commencing July 1, 2007.
-Interest on the Bonds and the Refunding Bonds will be computed on the basis of a 360-day year of twelve 30-day months.
-Each Bond and each Refunding Bond will bear interest from the Interest Payment Date next preceding the date of authentication thereof, unless it is authenticated during the period after the Record Date (defined below) immediately preceding any Interest Payment Date to and including such Interest Payment Date, in which event it shall bear interest from such Interest Payment Date, or unless it is authenticated on or before the Record Date preceding the first Interest Payment Date, in which event it shall bear interest from its date.
+The Bonds will be dated the date of delivery thereof.
+The Bonds mature in the years and amounts set forth on the inside cover page hereof.
+Interest with respect to the Bonds is payable on January 1 and July 1 of each year (each, an "Interest Payment Date"), commencing January 1, 2008.
+Interest on the Bonds will be computed on the basis of a 360-day year of twelve 30-day months.
+Each Bond will bear interest from the Interest Payment Date next preceding the date of authentication thereof, unless it is authenticated during the period after the Record Date (defined below) immediately preceding any Interest Payment Date to and including such Interest Payment Date, in which event it shall bear interest from such Interest Payment Date, or unless it is authenticated on or before the Record Date preceding the first Interest Payment Date, in which event it shall bear interest from its date.
 "Record Date" shall mean the 15th day of the month preceding an Interest Payment Date whether or not such day is a business day.

-The interest on each Bond and each Refunding Bond is payable in lawful money of the United States of America to the person whose name appears on the bond registration books of the Bonds Paying Agent or the Refunding Bonds Paying Agent, as applicable, as the registered owner thereof as of the close of business on the applicable Record Date, whether or not such day is a business day.
-If the book-entry system is discontinued, interest will be paid (1) by check mailed on each Interest Payment Date (or the next business day, if the Interest Payment Date does not fall on a business day) to each registered owner at such registered owner's address as it appears on such registration books or at such address as the registered owner may have filed with the Bonds Paying Agent or the Refunding Bonds Paying Agent, as applicable, for that purpose or (2) in immediately available funds (for example, by wire transfer) to any registered owner of at least \$1,000,000 of outstanding Bonds and Refunding Bonds who has requested in writing such method of payment of interest on the Bonds and the Refunding Bonds prior to the close of business on the applicable Record Date.
+The interest on each Bond is payable in lawful money of the United States of America to the person whose name appears on the bond registration books of the Paying Agent, as the registered owner thereof as of the close of business on the applicable Record Date, whether or not such day is a business day.
+If the book-entry system is discontinued, interest will be paid (1) by check mailed on each Interest

+Payment Date (or the next business day, if the Interest Payment Date does not fall on a business day) to each registered owner at such registered owner's address as it appears on such registration books or at such address as the registered owner may have filed with the Paying Agent, for that purpose or (2) in immediately available funds (for example, by wire transfer) to any registered owner of at least \$1,000,000 of outstanding Bonds who has requested in writing such method of payment of interest on the Bonds prior to the close of business on the applicable Record Date.